Darkflame72/defectio/docs/intro.rst

 Sometimes you want to keep libraries from polluting system installs or use a different version of libraries than the ones installed on the system.
 You might also not have permissions to install libraries system-wide.
-For this purpose, the standard library as of Python 3.3 comes with a concept called "Virtual Environments" to help maintain these separate versions.
+For this purpose, Python comes with a concept called "Virtual Environments" to help maintain these separate versions.

 A more in-depth tutorial is found on :doc:`py:tutorial/venv`.